 The fund may use derivatives (complex instruments) in an attempt to reduce the overall risk of its investments, reduce the costs of investing and/or generate additional capital or income, although this may not be achieved.
 The use of such complex instruments may result in greater fluctuations of the value of the fund.
 The Manager, however, will ensure that the use of derivatives within the fund does not materially alter the overall risk profile of the fund.

 Yield and performance figures are based on the income share class.

-Performance figures are shown in sterling on a mid-to-mid basis, inclusive of net reinvested income and net of the annual management charge and all other fund expenses to date shown.
+Performance figures are shown in sterling on a mid-to-mid basis, inclusive of net reinvested income and net of the ongoing charge and portfolio transaction costs to date shown.
 The figures do not reflect the entry charge paid by individual investors (source: Lipper).

 The Historic Yield reflects distributions declared over the past twelve months as a percentage of the mid-market price of the fund, as at the date shown.
 It does not include any entry charge and investors may be subject to tax on their distributions.
 The fund’s ongoing charge is charged to capital.
 This has the effect of increasing the distributions for the year by the amount of the ongoing charge and constraining the fund’s capital performance to an equivalent extent.

 Where Invesco Perpetual has expressed views and opinions, these may change.
 Where securities are mentioned they do not necessarily represent a specific portfolio holding and do not constitute a recommendation to purchase, hold or sell.